ucb-rit/savio-training-intro-fall-2024/intro.md

 ```

-# IPP: Load Balancing and Maps
+# IPyParallel: Load Balancing and Maps

 A *load balanced* view assigns tasks to keep all of the workers busy: